Laci1953/Cowgol_on_CP_M/README.md

  - Z80AS.COM , the assembler ( see https://github.com/Laci1953/Z80AS )
  - LNK.COM , the HiTech's linker

+Also, the library file "cowgol.coo" must be present.

 The EXE folder contains the executables.

+The INCLUDE folder contains the include files and the library file.

 The Examples folder contains examples of compilation sessions.